Afro-Argentines: Decline of the Afro-Argentine population

-On the other hand, due to the association of Blackness with barbarism, already at the last decades of the 18th century, Black people (who by then normally had a certain level of racial mixture and therefore lighter skin than most of slaves recently arrived from Africa, as well as less typical features of the race), according to their degree of freedom or good relationship with their masters or white social environment, gradually came to be considered in censuses and legal documents in ambiguous pseudo-racial categories (but beneficial for them) such as those of pardos and trigueños (which also included indigenous people who were part of colonial society and even whites with a high level of racial mixture) in an attempt to detach them from their slave past and, theorically, make them more functional to the modern society that the authorities intended to conform (according to their eurocentrist vision), and this allowed those already mixed Black people a better social position and a greater degree of freedom by moving away from their original racial category.
-In other cases, also due to their ambiguous phenotype, several tried to be recorded as Indians (if they could explain their indigenous ancestry) because this would allow them to obtain freedom, since from the 16th century, in Spanish colonies it was prohibited the slavery of indigenous peoples of the Americas through the New Laws and the Laws of the Indies (despite this, it happened illegally, but much less frequently than the slavery of Africans and their descendants, which was permitted).
+On the other hand, due to the association of Blackness with barbarism, by the final decades of the 18th century, Black people (who by then normally had a certain level of racial mixture and therefore lighter skin than most slaves recently arrived from Africa and fewer typical features of the race), according to their degree of freedom or good relationship with their masters or white social environment, gradually came to be considered in censuses and legal documents in ambiguous pseudo-racial categories (beneficial to them) such as those of pardos and trigueños (which also included Indigenous people who were part of colonial society and even whites with a high level of racial admixture).
+This was an attempt by the authorities to detach them from their slave past and, theoretically, make them easier to assimilate into the modern society that the authorities intended to create (according to their eurocentrist vision).
+It allowed those already mixed-race Black people to attain a better social position and a greater degree of freedom by moving away from their original racial category.
+In other cases, also due to their ambiguous phenotype, several tried to be recorded as Indians (if they could explain their indigenous ancestry) because this would allow them to obtain freedom, since the enslavement of Indigenous peoples of the Americas had been prohibited in Spanish colonies since the 16th century by the New Laws and the Laws of the Indies (such enslavement still happened illegally, but was much less frequent than the enslavement of Africans and their descendants, which was permitted).
 There were even cases of Black women with a high degree of racial mixture who managed to be noted as señoras or doñas (categories reserved only for white women) with the help of white people from their environment (for example, couples).

-These situations made Black people prefer to form families with white and indigenous people in order to have children who had lighter skin and features more distant from the natives of Sub-Saharan Africa, which increased their level of racial mixture and, therefore, decline, which lasted strongly even after the abolition of slavery, since people with lighter skin continued to rule society and make up the majority of the elite, thus leaving dark skin associated with poverty in the Argentine idiosyncrasy.
+These situations led Black people to prefer to form families with white and Indigenous people in order to have children who had lighter skin and features more distant from the natives of Sub-Saharan Africa; this increased their level of racial admixture and, therefore, resulted in a decline in the visibly Black population, which lasted strongly even after the abolition of slavery, since people with lighter skin continued to rule society and make up the majority of the elite, thus leaving dark skin idiosyncratically associated with poverty in Argentina.